LeoniePhiline/showcase-dl/README.md

 # showcase-dl

-*A parallel downloader to create private backups of embedded vimeo videos and vimeo showcases.*
+*A parallel downloader to create private backups of embedded vimeo videos, vimeo showcases and vimeo events.*

 ## Why does this exist?

 The need arose to secure a private backup of a some embedded vimeo showcases.

-As it turned out, the almighty [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) did not support the creation of local backups from vimeo showcases.
+As it turned out, the almighty [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) did not support the creation of local backups from vimeo showcases (neither vimeo events).

 This tool is the result of some initial tinkering to try and automate the extraction of data necessary to download vimeo showcase videos anyway.